wurstscript/wurstscript.github.io/_doc/start/prerequisites.md

 ---
-title: Install Java
+title: Prerequisites
 sections:
-  - Download JRE
+  - Java
-  - Verify / Update Java Intallation
+  - VSCode
 ---

 WurstScript and its related tools require Java 11+ to run.
-Please install or verify your installation.
+Editor support is provided via a VSCode extension.

 ### Download JRE